fabi8bit/dinomizer_drf_pp5/README.md

 ## Testing

 ### Automated Test
 A total of 22 unit test were carried out on the following apps: Projects, Participants, Assets, and Checks.
-They all reported on the following chart:
+They are all reported on the following chart:
 | Application  | Test                                                                                      | Type | Results | File                  | Class                      | Note                                                                                                                    |
 | ------------ | ----------------------------------------------------------------------------------------- | ---- | ------- | --------------------- | -------------------------- | ----------------------------------------------------------------------------------------------------------------------- |
 | PROJECTS     | Logged In User can list all the projects                                                  | auto | pass    | projects/tests.py     | ProjectListViewTests       |                                                                                                                         |